-Eligible subjects were 18-45 years of age with seasonal allergies (positive case history and positive skin prick and/or intradermal test for Dactylis glomerata pollen allergen within 12 months of screening and achieved a Total Nasal Symptom Score (TNSS) of $\geq 6/12$ and a congestion score of >2/3 on at least one card during the 2-hour screening challenge in the ACC).
-TNSS is a standardized patient-reported questionnaire that measures 4 symptoms (congestion, runny nose, itching and sneezing) on a scale of 0 (none) to 3 (severe).^{18, 19} Eligible subjects also had sTT in the normal range, body mass index (BMI) of $\leq 30 \text{ kg/m}^2$, non-smoker for at least 6 months, absence of significant disease or clinical significant abnormal laboratory values, no abnormal otolaryngological findings within 4 weeks of screening and ability to provide informed consent.
-Exclusion criteria included personal or family history of allergy or hypersensitivity to testosterone or related drugs, past history of anaphylaxis or angioedema, any major illness in the past 3 months or any clinically significant ongoing chronic medical illness (e.g., congestive heart failure, hepatitis, pancreatitis, etc.), prior nasal fractures, subjects with chronic mucosal inflammatory disorders (pemphigus or Sjogren's syndrome, rhinitis sicca), subjects with sinus disease (acute sinusitis, chronic sinusitis, allergic fungal sinusitis), history of nasal surgery (turbinoplasty, septoplasty, rhinoplasty or sinus surgery), and subjects demonstrating a serum prostate specific antigen (PSA) \geq 4 ng/mL.
-The full list of exclusion criteria can be found in Supplemental Table 1.
+Eligible subjects were 18-45 years of age with seasonal allergies (positive case history and positive skin prick and/or intradermal test for Dactylis glomerata pollen allergen within 12 months of screening and achieved a Total Nasal Symptom Score [TNSS] of \geq 6/12 and a congestion score of \geq 2/3 on at least one card during the two-hour screening challenge in the ACC).
+TNSS is a standardized, patient-reported questionnaire that measures four symptoms (congestion, runny nose, itching, and sneezing) on a scale of 0 (none) to 3 (severe).
+18,19 Eligible subjects also had serum total testosterone (sTT) in the normal range, body mass index (BMI) of ≤30 kg/m2, were non-smokers for at least six months, absence of significant disease or clinically significant abnormal laboratory values, no abnormal otolaryngological findings within four weeks of screening, and the ability to provide informed consent.
+Exclusion criteria included personal or family history of allergy or hypersensitivity to testosterone or related drugs, past history of anaphylaxis or angioedema, any major illness in the past three months or any clinically significant ongoing chronic medical illness (e.g., congestive heart failure, hepatitis, pancreatitis, etc.), prior nasal fractures, subjects with chronic mucosal inflammatory disorders (pemphigus or Sjogren's syndrome, rhinitis sicca), subjects with sinus disease (acute sinusitis, chronic sinusitis, allergic fungal sinusitis), history of nasal surgery (turbinoplasty, septoplasty, rhinoplasty or sinus surgery), and subjects demonstrating a serum prostate-specific antigen (PSA) ≥4 ng/mL.
+The full list of exclusion criteria can be found in Supplementary Table 1.